-Pro Tip: In this home, we appreciated the large outdoor living space and that fact that the kitchen came fully stocked with spices, cleaning supplies and other basic necessities.
+Pro Tip: In this home, we appreciated the large outdoor living space and the fact that the kitchen came fully stocked with spices, cleaning supplies, and other basic necessities.
 This isn’t always the case with vacation rentals.

 My family is still talking about the 2-bedroom home we rented on Eleuthera.
 We would love to stay there again someday.
 With a white color palette, clean lines and trendy furnishings this modern beach house was just our style.
 Although it does not have ocean views the home’s central location on the island more than made up for it.
 Eleuthera is 110 miles long and in some places no more than a mile wide.
 Governor’s Harbor, where the house is located, is the midway point of Eleuthera.
 This gave us easy access to the main airport and the ability to explore many of Eleuthera’s beautiful beaches.
 The house also had a private pool which we took advantage of in the late afternoons.

 Pro Tip: The hosts of this home live nearby and couldn’t have been more welcoming.
 The first night we arrived they even left a homemade meal for us in the fridge.
 A welcome treat after a long day of travel.
 Throughout our stay, they also dropped off fresh veggies from their garden.

 One Thanksgiving my extended family rented the Beach Villa on Anna Maria Island.
 Located a short two block walk from the beach it made it easy to go back and forth during the day.
 With five bedrooms and four and a half baths, there was plenty of room for the eleven of us.
 The master bedroom is on the main level of the house along with the living room, kitchen, and dining room.
 The outdoor space is made for families to enjoy.
 There is a heated pool, jacuzzi, lots of seating and a wet bar with flat screen television.